coreos/coreos-assembler/mantle/README.md

 ### ore
 Ore provides a low-level interface for each cloud provider.
-It has commands related to launching instances on a variety of platforms (gcloud, aliyun, aws, azure, esx, and packet) within the latest SDK image.
+It has commands related to launching instances on a variety of platforms (gcloud, aliyun, aws, azure, esx, ibmcloud and packet) within the latest SDK image.
 Ore mimics the underlying api for each cloud provider closely, so the interface for each cloud provider is different.
 See each providers `help` command for the available actions.